 Timing Component Purpose Key Features Current Base Salary To attract and retain executives with a competitive level of regular income Adjustments to base salary primarily consider competitive market data and the executive's individual performance and responsibilities.
-Short-Term Performance Incentive Annual Cash Incentive To encourage and reward contributions to our annual financial objectives through performance- based compensation subject to challenging, yet attainable, objective and transparent metrics Cash incentives are targeted at a percentage of base salary and range from zero to 200% of target based on the following performance measures: Income from Operations Margin - defined as Income from Operations as a percentage of Revenue - motivates executives to control costs and operate efficiently while focusing on yield (weighted 25%); Income from Operations, excluding Depreciation and Amortization - designed to encourage balanced growth and profitability (weighted 50%); and Cost Measure - defined as Operating Expense, less depreciation, depletion and amortization, as a percentage of Net Revenue, both less fuel - designed to support cost control innovation initiatives (weighted 25%).
-Long-Term Performance Incentives Performance Share Units To encourage and reward building long-term stockholder value through successful strategy execution; To retain executives; and To increase stockholder alignment through executives' stock ownership payment to a named executive.
-Number of shares delivered range from zero to 200% of the initial target grant based on performance over a three-year performance period.
-Payout on half of each executive's PSUs granted in 2017 is dependent on cash flow generation, defined as cash flow provided by operating activities with certain exclusions, which continues our focus on capital discipline, while also aligning the Company with stockholders' free cash flow expectations.
-Payout on the remaining half of the PSUs granted in 2017 is dependent on total shareholder return relative to other companies in the S&P 500 over the three-year performance period.
+Short-Term Performance Incentive Annual Cash Incentive To encourage and reward contributions to our annual financial objectives through performance-based compensation subject to challenging, yet attainable, objective and transparent metrics Cash incentives are targeted at a percentage of base salary and range from zero to 200% of target based on the following performance measures: Income from Operations Margin - defined as Income from Operations as a percentage of Revenue - motivates executives to control costs and operate efficiently while focusing on yield (weighted 25%); Income from Operations, excluding Depreciation and Amortization - designed to encourage balanced growth and profitability (weighted 50%); and Cost Measure - defined as Operating Expense, less depreciation, depletion and amortization, as a percentage of Net Revenue, both less fuel - designed to support cost control innovation initiatives (weighted 25%).
+The MD&C Committee has discretion to increase or decrease an individual's payment by up to 25% based on individual performance, but such modifier has never been used to increase a payment to a named executive.
+Long-Term Performance Incentives Performance Share Units To encourage and reward building long-term stockholder value through successful strategy execution; To retain executives; and To increase stockholder alignment through Number of shares delivered range from zero to 200% of the initial target grant based on performance over a three-year performance period.
+Payout on half of each executive's PSUs granted in 2017 is dependent on cash flow generation, defined as cash flow provided by operating activities with certain exclusions, which continues our focus on capital discipline, while also aligning the Company with stockholders' free cash flow expectations. executives' stock ownership Payout on the remaining half of the PSUs granted in 2017 is dependent on total shareholder return relative to other companies in the S&P 500 over the three-year performance period.
 PSUs earn dividend equivalents that are paid at the end of the performance period based on the number of shares earned.
-Recipients can defer the receipt of shares, in which case such shares of Stock Options Restricted Stock Units To support the growth element of the Company's strategy and encourage and reward stock price appreciation over the long-term; To retain executives; and To increase stockholder alignment through executives' stock ownership Used on a limited basis (e.g. promotion and new hire) to make awards that encourage and reward long-term performance and increase alignment with stockholders Common Stock will be paid out, without interest, at the end of the deferral period.
-Stock options vest in 25% increments on the first two anniversaries of the date of grant and the remaining 50% vest on the third anniversary.
+Recipients can defer the receipt of shares, in which case such shares of Common Stock will be paid out, without interest, at the end of the deferral period.
+Stock Options To support the growth element of the Company's strategy and encourage and reward stock price appreciation over the long-term; To retain executives; and To increase stockholder alignment through Stock options vest in 25% increments on the first two anniversaries of the date of grant and the remaining 50% vest on the third anniversary.
 Exercise price is the average of the high and low market price of our Common Stock on the date of grant.
 Stock options have a term of ten years.
-Restricted stock units ("RSUs") were granted to Mr. Fish in 2016 in connection with his promotion to Chief Executive Officer.
-Ms. Rankin received RSUs as part of her annual equity- based incentive compensation prior to her promotion to the senior leadership team.
+Restricted Stock Units executives' stock ownership Used on a limited basis (e.g. promotion and new hire) to make awards that encourage and reward long-term performance and increase alignment with stockholders Restricted stock units ("RSUs") were granted to Mr. Fish in 2016 in connection with his promotion to Chief Executive Officer.
+Ms. Rankin received RSUs as part of her annual equity-based incentive compensation prior to her promotion to the senior leadership team.
 Time-based vesting aids retention.
 Dividends on RSUs accrue and are paid in cash upon vesting.